3D-LATTE: Latent Space 3D Editing from Textual Instructions: Method

 \subsection{Geometry Regularization}

 The editing signal via attention injection can introduce some uncertainty in the editing regions, resulting in Gaussians prone to semi-transparencies and premature collapse.
 We find that a simple geometric regularizer can help circumvent these artifacts.
-Thus, we incorporate a soft geometry-aware classifier guidance mechanism that stabilizes the optimization by softly penalizing the removal of Gaussians in regions that are highly relevant to the edit.
+Thus, we incorporate a soft geometry-aware classifier guidance mechanism that softly penalizes the removal of Gaussians in regions that are highly relevant to the edit.
 To this end, we compute a soft mask $R_t^i \in [0,1]$ for each Gaussian $i$, which reflects how relevant that Gaussian is to the current edit at denoising step $t$.
 We define the editing signal at each timestep as the L1 difference between the noise predictions conditioned on the edited and original prompts: $ D^i = \left\| \epsilon_\theta(z_t, t, p^\ast) - \epsilon_\theta(z_t, t, p) \right\|_1 ,$ where $\epsilon_\theta(z_t, t, p)$ and $\epsilon_\theta(z_t, t, p^\ast)$ denote the denoising model's noise predictions under the original and edited prompts, respectively.
-To obtain a soft mask $R_t$ that localizes the highly relevant Gaussians in each denoising step, we normalize the absolute difference values $D^i$ across all Gaussians via global min--max normalization.
+To obtain a soft relevance mask $R_t$ we normalize the absolute difference values $D^i$ across all Gaussians via global min--max normalization.
 Thus, $R_t^i$ denotes the relevance weight of the $i$-th Gaussian, arranged in a pixel-aligned grid of size $V \times H \times W$.
 Our intuition is that the magnitude of this mismatch reflects the relevance of each 3D Gaussian to the edit.
 As the existence of Gaussians is determined by their opacity and covariance, our regularization loss is defined as:

 where $o$ and $\Sigma$ are obtained by decoding the denoised gaussian splat latents with the VAE decoder $D_{\phi}$ from~\citep{lin2025diffsplat}.
 Here, $\gamma_o$ and $\gamma_\Sigma$ control the sharpness of the penalties, and $\lambda_o$, $\lambda_\Sigma$ weigh the opacity and scale terms.
 This formulation softly penalizes low opacity and insufficient spatial support.
 We incorporate our geometry-aware regularization loss as a guidance signal during denoising: